-Choose varieties from an Early Season, Mid-Season and Late Season to extend your harvest season.
+Choose varieties from an early season, mid-season and late-season blueberry bush to extend your harvest season.

-Highbush (Vaccinium corymbosum) is a six-foot shrub hardy from Zone 4 to Zone 7.
+Highbush (Vaccinium corymbosum) is a six-foot shrub hardy from zones 4 to 7.

 Lowbush (Vaccinium angustifolium): For the coldest climates, Lowbush varieties are your best bet, hardy from Zone 3 to Zone 7.